Jake McCarthy Player Props: Diamondbacks vs. Rockies

-On Tuesday, Jake McCarthy (coming off going 2-for-3 with two RBI) and the Arizona Diamondbacks face the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
-First pitch is at 9:40 PM ET.
+The Arizona Diamondbacks, including Jake McCarthy and his .333 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starting pitcher Dinelson Lamet and the Colorado Rockies at Chase Field, Wednesday at 9:40 PM ET.

-He had two hits (going 2-for-3 with two RBI) in his most recent game against the Rockies.
+He racked up two hits (going 2-for-3) in his most recent appearance against the Rockies.

 Jake McCarthy Game Info & Props vs. the Rockies